For further Admissions information, please see our Admissions Policy 21/22 in the Policies section of the website.

 N.B.
 Parents should note that a place in Nursery does not guarantee a place in main school – please see below.

-The Academy’s admission number for 2018/19 is 90.
-Decisions on who is admitted to the Academy are made by the Local Education Authority as follows:
+The Academy’s admission number for 2021/22 is 90.
+Decisions on who is admitted to the Academy are made in liaison with the Local Education Authority as follows:

 The application procedures for admission to reception classes are in accordance with the Co-ordinated Admission Scheme for Primary Schools.
 It should be noted that all children requiring a reception place at a school must apply for a place even if the child attends the school’s nursery.